uuinfolab/Expected_Modularity_Calculation_in_ProbabilisticGraph/README.md

 ```
 ## Citation

-If you find the repository helpful, please consider citing our papers:
+If you find the repository helpful, please consider citing our papers (draft):
 ```
 Fast and accurate algorithms to calculate expected modularity in probabilistic networks Xin Shen, Matteo Magnani, Christian Rohner, Fiona Skerman